-Building a DIY garden fence is ideal to keep pests like rabbits and deer out of the garden so you can ensure you will have a successful harvest for all the hard work you have put in.
+After building a DIY garden you may want to call the fencing services to do a fence installation to keep pests like rabbits and deer out of the garden so you can ensure you will have a successful harvest for all the hard work you have put in.
 So when we opened up a new field we decided and designed a simple and cost-effective fence with varying options so you can be inspired to do something similar with minimal effort and simple materials while still looking beautiful.

 View this post on Instagram

 Take a tour with @mikegilger as he walks us through how we built the garden fence for our new field.
 We walk through materials and costs and ways we saved money.
 You can get all the answers and more step-by-step instructions on our blog post about How to Build a Garden Fence through the links in our profile.
 If you have questions…as always leave them below and we will answer them for you.
 Enjoy!

 What is the Cheapest Garden Fence to Build?

 Building a great garden fence inexpensively and efficiently is easy with galvanized fencing, t-posts, and just using Cedar 4×4 for the corners to hold the fence.
 Add a simple gate with 2 more additional Cedar posts.
 The metal fencing is easy to install at a reasonable price compared to lumber.
 Choose the fencing you want for your fence aesthetically.
 You can find great prices on metal fencing at stores like Lowe’s or local Farm Equipment stores in your area.
 A few quick things to know about building your garden fence on a budget: